whoami-pantheon/EmailThiefer/README.md

 Built on the bones of the DirReaper tool, EmailThiefer goes beyond a simplistic brute.
 It is a sophisticated instrument, designed for a singular purpose: to extract the digital lifeblood of a website... its email addresses.

 *   **Ghostly Presence:** Built with `asyncio` and `aiohttp`, it moves like a phantom, making multiple requests at once, leaving barely a trace.
-*   **The All-Seeing Eye:** It doesn't just look at the surface.
-It delves deep, following every link, exploring every corner of a domain to find its hidden treasures.
+*   **The All-Seeing Eye:** It delves deep, following every link, exploring every corner of a domain to find its hidden treasures.
 *   **Master of Disguise:** It can take on any identity, reading from a single URL or a list of targets, adapting to the mission's needs.
 *   **The Black Book:** Every email found is meticulously recorded, saved to a file for your private collection.
-*   **Silent as the Grave:** No fanfare, no alarms.
+*   **Silent as the Grave:** No fanfare or alarms.
 Just the quiet satisfaction of a job well done.

 ## The Ritual of Summoning